 - This attribute refers to the continuous monitoring of dissolved oxygen. - The minimum measures are appropriate for dissolved oxygen. - The time period for monitoring was questioned, as in some areas low dissolved oxygen concentrations can occur after 30 April.
 There is a marginal labour cost involved in monitoring through winter, but there is a high risk of gear loss in high flows. - It is possible to remove "below point sources".
-Some group members thought that monitoring below point sources is a consent monitoring issue, and others pointed out the importance of monitoring where dissolved oxygen is likely to be low. - It was suggested that there could be guidance on where to monitor dissolved oxygen.
-The intent of removing "below point sources" would be to highlight that it applies everywhere. - Group members pointed out the challenges involved in determining the right management levers for dissolved oxygen. - Superoxygenation (concentrations of dissolved oxygen above 100% saturation) is also an issue.
+Some group members thought that monitoring below point sources is a consent monitoring issue, and others pointed out the importance of monitoring where dissolved oxygen is likely to be low. - It was suggested that there could be guidance on where to monitor dissolved oxygen. - The intent of removing "below point sources" would be to highlight that it applies everywhere. - Group members pointed out the challenges involved in determining the right management levers for dissolved oxygen. - Superoxygenation (concentrations of dissolved oxygen above 100% saturation) is also an issue.
 Maybe someone could put some thought into the prevalence of this issue.
 It often occurs in lakes, and may also be associated with low dissolved oxygen minima.
 Fish can also suffer from embolisms in rivers due to superoxygenation.
 This is a longer term project.
 Superoxygenation of lake surface waters may place less of a limit on habitat compared with deoxygenation of bottom waters. - The extent of natural deoxygenation of the hypolimnion (bottom waters) of lakes is another area that requires further research to separate this from deoxygenation caused by anthropogenic eutrophication.
 It would be worth examining this issue.

 Outcome: STAG recommends using the minimum as the dissolved oxygen measure, and it applies everywhere.
 Including but not limited to below point sources.
-Further guidance should be provided on the management and monitoring of dissolved oxygen.

 Actions: Areas for further work are the extent and effects of superoxygenation in all ecosystems, and deoxygenation of lake hypolimnia.
-MfE to provide a case study showing how the proposed attribute would be implemented.